oscherler/openphoto-wiki/Contritbute-frontend.md

     OK, but incomplete or skipped tests!
     Tests: 311, Assertions: 661, Incomplete: 4.

-Those `I`s are okay but you shouldn't see an `E`s or `F`s and definitely look for the _OK_ message at the end.
+Those `I`s are okay but you shouldn't see any `E`s or `F`s and definitely look for the _OK_ message at the end.
 If all the tests pass then you're good to go and can commit it.

 ## Committing your code